-- Require rapid treatment and in some cases transportation with life threatening illness/injury or emergencies (category 1 & 2). - Present with lower acuity urgent and less urgent conditions (category 3) & 4) requiring clinical interventions. - Patients may be passed to 999 via other NHS health care systems, including NHS 111.
+- Require rapid treatment and in some cases transportation with life threatening illness/injury or emergencies (category 1 & 2). - Present with lower acuity urgent and less urgent conditions (category 3 & 4) requiring clinical interventions.
+Present with conditions pre-determined as having a high probability of being managed through hear and treat/refer (Category 5). - Patients may be passed to 999 via other NHS health care systems, including NHS 111/IUCS.

-The Provider is to provide Accident & Emergency ambulance services to all potential patients resident in, visiting, or travelling through its geographical area of responsibility namely Bath & North East Somerset, Swindon and Wiltshire, Bristol, North Somerset and South Gloucestershire, Devon, Dorset Gloucestershire, Somerset and Cornwall & the Isles of Scilly.
+The Provider is to provide Accident & Emergency ambulance services to all potential patient's resident in, visiting, or travelling through its geographical area of responsibility namely Bath & North East Somerset, Swindon and Wiltshire, Bristol, North Somerset and South Gloucestershire, Devon, Dorset, Gloucestershire, Somerset and Cornwall & the Isles of Scilly.

-Accountability for the commissioning of the service lies with all CCGs, coordinated by Dorset CCG as the Coordinating Commissioner.
+Accountability for the commissioning of the service lies with all ICBs, coordinated by NHS Dorset as the Coordinating Commissioner.